-The Kern Fan Groundwater Storage Project will recharge and store up to 100,000 acre-feet (AF) per year of water that would otherwise be lost to the ocean for subsequent recovery and use for public and non-public benefits.
+The Kern Fan Groundwater Storage Project will recharge and store up to 100,000 acre-feet (AF) per year of water that would otherwise be lost to the ocean for subsequent recovery and use for Federal and non-Federal benefits.
 The project facilities would be located in the Kern County Groundwater Sub-basin of the Tulare Lake Groundwater Basin.